epfl-dojo/votbot/README.md

 # VotBot
 VotBot is a Telegram bot to organize votes.
 It is special in two points:
-  1. It can take a Trello Card List json url in parameter ;
+  1. It can take a Trello Card List json URL in parameter ([see details](https://github.com/epfl-dojo/votbot/blob/master/README.md#how-to-use-the-bot-with-trello);
-  1. It's stateless: all data are stored in the chat itself.
+  1. It's stateless: all data are stored in the chat itself ([see operation chart](https://github.com/epfl-dojo/votbot/#operation-chart.

 ## Run the bot